 Present and Write About Your Discoveries

 - Students attend and present their research at regional or national conference

-- Travel grants of up to $400 are available through CURCI
+- Travel grants are available through CURCI

 - Write up of research.
 This is an opportunity to formally write about the independent research project